The Ultimate Chicken Noodle Soup

-- 1 tablespoon lemon juice
+1 tablespoon lemon juice

 - Pat chicken dry with paper towels; sprinkle with 1/2 teaspoon pepper and salt.
 In a 6-qt. stockpot, heat oil over medium-high heat.
-Add chicken in batches, skin side down; cook 3-4 minutes or until dark golden brown.
+Add chicken in batches, skin side down; cook until dark golden brown, 3-4 minutes.
 Remove chicken from pan; remove and discard skin.
 Discard drippings, reserving 2 tablespoons.

-- Add onion to drippings; cook and stir over medium-high heat 4-5 minutes or until tender.
+- Add onion to drippings; cook and stir over medium-high heat until tender, 4-5 minutes.
 Add garlic; cook 1 minute longer.
 Add broth, stirring to loosen browned bits from pan.
 Bring to a boil.
 Return chicken to pan.
 Add celery, carrots, bay leaves and thyme.
-Reduce heat; simmer, covered, 25-30 minutes or until chicken is tender.
+Reduce heat; simmer, covered, until chicken is tender, 25-30 minutes.

 - Transfer chicken to a plate.
 Remove soup from heat.
-Add noodles; let stand, covered, 20-22 minutes or until noodles are tender.
+Add noodles; let stand, covered, until noodles are tender, 20-22 minutes.